Mission of the Department

-- Through innovative and cutting-edge writing programs engage students in writing as a process of making form and meaning.
-Emphasis on the minutia and vagaries of the writing process; writing as a key to critical thinking; the aesthetical and rhetorical dimensions of texts; the development of style, voice and attunement to genre–all elements involved in the creation of high quality imaginative and factual texts.
+- Engage students, through innovative and cutting-edge programs, in writing as a process of making form and meaning, with emphasis on the minutia and vagaries of the writing process; writing as a key to critical thinking; the aesthetical and rhetorical dimensions of texts; and the development of style, voice, and attunement to genre–all elements involved in the creation of high-quality imaginative and factual texts.

-- Make WestConn a community of writers with department members available as advisors and consultants with other departments to foster genuine writing across the curriculum.
-Play a key role in general education–preparing students to integrate writing in their chosen fields and to exercise a lifelong confidence in their ability to write.
+- Make WestConn a community of writers with department members available as advisors and consultants to other departments to foster genuine writing across the curriculum and play a key role in general education–preparing students to integrate writing in their chosen fields and to exercise a lifelong confidence in their ability to write.